Published: Oct 11, 2022

 Taking care of your kidneys is essential to prevent the risk of kidney failure.
 This can also help avoid the possibility of a kidney transplant.
-The first step you can take is to manage conditions like high blood pressure and diabetes which can damage your kidneys.
+The first step you can take is to manage conditions like high blood pressure and diabetes, which can damage your kidneys.
 Here, we have compiled a list of tips that you can use to keep your kidneys healthy.

 1. Exercise Regularly

 You should try to exercise regularly for at least 30 minutes or even more on most days of the week.
-If you haven’t started exercising and have health issues, it is best to consult a nephrologist about the amount and the type of physical activity required for you.
+If you havenât started exercising and have health issues, it is best to consult a nephrologist about the amount and the type of physical activity required for you.

 2. Watch Your Sugar and Salt Intake

-Diabetic people usually have a higher probability of kidney damage.
+High amounts of salt in your food can increase blood pressure, which is a risk factor for kidney disease.
+Your sodium intake should be lower than 2,300 milligrams of sodium per day.
+People with diabetes usually have a higher probability of kidney damage.
 This is because, in diabetes, the blood sugar level is high which can damage the blood vessels in the kidneys.
 Due to this, the kidneys lose their ability to function properly.
 If you control your sugar intake, this damage can be avoided.
 You should try to keep your salt and sugar intake in the targeted range as much as possible.

 3. Eat a Wholesome Diet